JaRutkowski/eLibrary/elibrary-micro/README.md

 ## Technical specification - quick overview

 ### Docker&Kubernetes
-The jfs-operations docker image could be run with `docker-compose up --build`.
+The elibrary-micro docker image could be run with `docker-compose up --build`.
 The docker configuration consist of the Spring Boot app image and postgresql.

 ### API versioning